zeyap/legacy-personal-website/_posts/2017-12-10-Music-Recognition.markdown

  NOV 25 2017 - |Qt Creator4.4.1
  |Windows 10 (VC14 x86)

 >This desktop application read in audio recordings to generate audio fingerprints, you can build up & search among a fingerprint database with this application.
 Till now it is made independently by myself.
-Still in progress at the moment.
-See the [repository](https://github.com/zeyap/MusicFingerprint)
+Project still in progress at the moment.
+Visit the <a href="https://github.com/zeyap/MusicFingerprint" class="button button-pill button-tiny button-caution">Repository</a>

 <h2>Configurations & Features</h2>